ethan0905/Starton_hackathon_2022/README.md

 - Connect your wallet
 - Fill the form and upload the different file
-- Then let's start the mission ✔️
+- Start the mission ✔️

 ## 💡 Technological invasion